 You can view various videos on the Music & CD's page !

 HASTINGS ONLINE TIMES - Garry's interview with Sean O' Shea - CLICK HERE

 Garry has agreed to play a few concerts with the celebrated Vocal Explosion.

 Tel.
 Juliet on 07972485619

-The Tabs were a great band, gigging from 1990 through to about 2004 with 4 albums to their name.
+The Tabs are a great band and did most of their gigging from 1990 through to about 2004 with 4 albums to their name.
 They were very popular with audiences both locally and on the festival scene.
 They performed at the prestigious Fairport Cropredy festival in 1995 to around 20,000 people with great revues.
-We are all very excited by this reunion especially now that Andy King is back with us on drums completing a full line-up.
+Great that they have reformed - always hugely enjoyable to be a part of.

 Edd Blakeley (banjo, mandola, guitar, vocals) Roger Flack (guitar, vocals)

 Roger Carey (bass guitar, vocals) Garry Blakeley (fiddle, vocals)

 CD NOW AVAILABLE - The Wheel of the Year

 Click this link for details and full CD collection - complete CD catalogue